Thegladster/chess-bot-v3/README.md

 If already in the folder's directory, only `python chessbot.py` has to be executed.

-Be sure to reference 'Additional Info' and 'Troubleshooting/FAQ' for any issues.
-If you cannot find a solution, create an issue description in the main page.
+**IMPORTANT:* Be sure to reference 'Additional Info' and 'Troubleshooting/FAQ' for further customization/inquiries.
+If you cannot find a solution to a problem in 'Troubleshooting/FAQ`, create an issue description in the main page.

 </details>
 <details>